zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-soda/data_load_soda.md

     curl -u "gary:PASSWORD" -i -X PUT https://coolrestlab-adb21.adb.eu-frankfurt-1.oraclecloudapps.com/ords/gary/soda/latest/airportdelayscollection
     ```

-4. We now can take this cURL command and run it in the OCI Cloud Shell. **REMEMBER to use your password in place of PASSWORD!**
+4. We now can take this cURL command and run it in the OCI Cloud Shell. **REMEMBER to use your password in place of PASSWORD**

     ![OCI Cloud Shell with cURL command](./images/json-8.png)